Science/Fiction: Critical response

 Colliders Therese Lacson praised the episode for presenting "the most major growth we've seen in Loki's character since we first met him back in 2011 in Thor."
 Lacson described this show's variant of Loki as significantly better than the other Loki variant developed in Thor: The Dark World and Thor: Ragnarok, because this show's variant is "no longer simply attached to his brother or his family; he's his own person...
 That emotional beat [in Loki wanting friends] feels entirely earned."
-Lacson further wrote that Loki's true motivation, that "he doesn't know where he belongs without the TVA", was an extension to Loki's origin as "a kid pulled from his home and raised by a conquerer.
+Lacson further wrote that Loki's true motivation, that "he doesn't know where he belongs without the TVA", was an extension to Loki's origin as "a kid pulled from his home and raised by a conqueror.
 He has never truly belonged anywhere."

 Gizmodos Sabina Graves wrote that in this episode, the show "[offers] an intriguing build-up to the season finale", showing how Loki reversed "the narrative of his fate as someone always destined to lose", as Loki now knows that he controls his own narrative.
 However, Graves criticized the character development of Sylvie from the "badass character" of season 1 to the "cynical and selfish" girl in season 2.